metrorailings/OwlBlog/content/posts/week-16-insights-1.md

 +++
 ## Browns @ Packers

 Packers still have serious issue defending against mobile quarterbacks, let alone outside runs.
+Cleveland's been able to run the ball at will.